We Are Here

 Winner of the Grub Street National Book Prize for Nonfiction, the Towson Prize for Literature, a Prakhin International Literary Foundation Award, the Silver Medal in History from ForeWord Reviews, and the Best Book Prize from the Association for the Advancement of Baltic Studies.
 Shortlisted for the William Saroyan International Prize for Writing.

 Ellen Cassedy set off into the Jewish heartland of Lithuania to study Yiddish and connect with her Jewish forebears.

-Then her uncle, a Holocaust survivor, pulled a worn slip of paper from his pocket.
+Then her uncle, a survivor of the Lithuanian Holocaust, pulled a worn slip of paper from his pocket.

 “Read this,” he said.